Eduardo111777/BB84-Quantum-Encryption-Tool-Simulator-/paper/paper.md

 The architecture of the tool is shown in Figure 1.
 The system consists of four main components:

-- **Quantum Key Generation Module**: Simulates the BB84 protocol using Qiskit (Abraham et al., 2019), producing two keys: Key A (used internally) and Key B (shared for decryption validation).
+- **Quantum Key Generation Module**: Simulates the BB84 protocol using Qiskit [@abraham2019qiskit], producing two keys: Key A (used internally) and Key B (shared for decryption validation).
 - **Cryptographic Engine**: Performs AES-256 encryption with salted key derivation and HMAC-based integrity validation.
-- **Post-Quantum Signature Integration**: Optionally applies a Dilithium2 signature (Bos et al., 2018) to the package.
+- **Post-Quantum Signature Integration**: Optionally applies a Dilithium2 signature [@bos2018crystals] to the package.
 - **Graphical User Interface (GUI)**: Provides user-friendly interaction and visualization.

 **Figure 1.
 Modular Architecture of the BB84 Hybrid Quantum-Classical Encryption Tool.**